 - Internal consistency is the only objective that targets business operations and depends upon some bedrock principles, including the importance of accounting income over cash flows, risk rewarding, the efficiency of markets to control scams, and the impact of decisions on a firm’s value.

-- Corporate finance is referred to as an integrated whole.
+- It is referred to as an integrated whole.
 It is not a collection of business decisions; rather, it explains the effects of investment decisions over financing decisions or vice versa.
 While there are some situations where these decisions do not affect each other, there are some conditions where firms have to go through a hard time to resolve their problems.
 For instance, when a firm received investment from unreliable resources, they have to deal with dividend problems (due to insufficient funds to reward their shareholder).

 - Corporate finance works equally for everyone.
 All businesses have to make decisions in light of corporate financial matters so that they do not have to face issues in the future.
 Corporate strategists, IT managers, marketing managers, HR managers, and other concerned professionals gather information and base their corporate finance decisions on them.